Socket AM2+: AM3 compatibility

 The AM3 socket has 941 pins instead of AM2+’s 940.
 The keying is designed in a way so that an AM3 processor (938 pins) can mechanically fit into an AM2 socket, but an AM2+ processor will not fit into an AM3 socket.
 This is in line with the compatibility status shown above.
-There are BIOS upgrades that make a AM2+ motherboard "AM3 ready", i.e. able to use an AM3 processor.
+There are BIOS upgrades that make an AM2+ motherboard "AM3 ready", i.e. able to use an AM3 processor.

 Heatsink

 The 4 holes for fastening the heatsink to the motherboard are placed in a rectangle with lateral lengths of 48 mm and 96 mm for AMD's sockets Socket AM2, Socket AM2+, Socket AM3, Socket AM3+ and Socket FM2.
 Cooling solutions should therefore be interchangeable.